Adding sugar of syrup to your process

 Malt also has regional limitations

 Other players are adapting by adding malt.
-By using malt, you may improve RDF, and you don’t change your process.
+By using malt, you may improve beer quality, and you don’t change your process.
 In addition, you keep using same amount of energy, while potentially addressing capacity.
 But you are adding to your cost and exposing yourself to import taxes.
 Not to mention, your environmental footprint will increase.

 At the core of these difficult scenarios is the real issue: You’ve been looking at this as an incremental improvement problem instead of a changing brewing philosophy.